Vicky Aisha Stuns In Unzipped Latex Bodysuit & Bunny Mask

 On Saturday, August 15, Australian model Vicky Aisha started off the weekend by sharing a suggestive snap with her 2.5 million Instagram followers.

-The tantalizing photo shows the 28-year-old striking a powerful pose in front of a white backdrop.
+The tantalizing photo showed the 28-year-old striking a powerful pose in front of a white backdrop.
 She stood with her legs spread and placed both of her hands on her waist.
 She looked directly at the camera, with her mouth slightly open.

 She flaunted her fantastic figure in a black latex bodysuit that had been unzipped to her navel, leaving little to the imagination.
 The skintight garment showcased her ample cleavage, toned midsection, and curvaceous hips, much to the delight of her audience.
 Fans were also able to get a good view of her impressive tattoo collection.
 Vicky finished off the sexy look with a black bunny mask and a pair of matching thigh-high boots that elongated her lean legs.
 She also wore her platinum blond hair down for the photo.